jackzhu2050/jackzhu2050.github.io/_posts/2022-08-08-never-let-me-go.md

 Meaning is so abstract and intangible, and we might say it as BS.
 But a short life unfolding in front of us might be something worth making meaning out of.
-It is surely not just one way to go, but som many paths.
+It is surely not just one way to go, but so many paths.
 We followed one of the paths, and missed a million others, which is sad but unavoidable.
 We cannot compare and assume "what if", but only accept and have to make the tough decision again over the course.
 The wit doesn't seem to grow along with our